Comment by Patrick Francis

 This movement was strongly supported by the NSW Agriculture and trial programs were run in the late 1990s and 2000s by the likes of Meat Livestock Australia, Grains Research & Development Corporation, Victorian Farmers Federation, farmer groups such as the Migenew-Irwin group, and Gipps Beef, figure 3.

-Figure 3: The Environment Management System method of demonstrating constant monitoring and improvement for across farm ecosystem functions, animal welfare and food safety has been mostly ignored by farmers as involving too much paperwork for little gain.
+Figure 4: The Environment Management System method of demonstrating continual improvement for across farm ecosystem functions, animal welfare and food safety has been mostly ignored by farmers as involving too much paperwork for little gain.
 Exceptions are Red Tipped bananas and Enviromeat.

 In 2002 Federal and State Ministers endorsed a National Framework for Environmental Management Systems.
 Subsequently the Federal government created the National EMS Program followed by the National Pathways to EMS program.

-EMS did not capture the imagination of most broadacre farmers and NRM agencies, mainly because the system requires an on-going commitment to evaluation and monitoring, in contrast government programs and governments themselves have short-term life spans of three to four years.
+EMS did not capture the imagination of most broadacre farmers and NRM agencies, mainly because the system requires an on-going commitment to evaluation, in contrast government programs and governments themselves have short-term life spans of three to four years.

 A few small programs continue on so the farmers involved have a fully documented method of assuring their customers that what they say is being done to look after the holistic health of the farm is actually taking place on a continuing basis through annual reviews and auditing.
 EMS adoption could lead onto a farm becoming compliant for ISO 14001 environmental certification.
 The last step is onerous and expensive and very few farm businesses have followed it through.